 Parenting With Arthritis

 Parenting is a tough job – even for a healthy person!
-Parenting means that you have to be available to your children in some way, 24 hours a day, seven days a week.
+It means that you have to be available to your children in some way, 24 hours a day, seven days a week.
 A disease such as arthritis can make the parenting adventure even more difficult – and painful.
 Use these strategies to help you remain involved in your children’s lives while remaining as pain free as possible.

-Remain involved.
 When you have arthritis, you may not be able to handle a one-on-one game of basketball, but spending leisure time with your children is an important way to bond.
 As a parent with arthritis, adapt activities to your needs: play a board game, take a walk or go to the movies with your child.

-Stay in charge.
 Good parenting has nothing to do with physical health.
 “You can still be a heck of a good parent even if you’re struggling with pain,” Lumley says.
 “Good parents communicate, counsel, teach and discipline their children.”

-Stay positive.
 When you have arthritis, attitude is the most important factor in maintaining a healthy relationship with your children.
 “If you become defeated by arthritis, your children will feel defeated as well,” says Annmarie Cano, PhD, a clinical psychologist at Wayne State University.

 Stay in the Know.
 Live in the Yes.

 Join the Live Yes!
 Arthritis Network.
 Tell us a little about yourself and you will receive emails packed with the latest information and resources to live your best life and connect with others.